You should be considering a video marketing strategy for your business.

-All forms of content marketing are important.
-But with the medium of video, you have a combination of sound and visuals that other platforms just don’t offer–and this can really help get your point across.
+All types of content marketing are important.
+But with the medium of video, you have a combination of sound and visuals that other platforms just don’t offer- and this can really help get your point across.

 James McQuivey, a digital marketing expert, has said just one minute of video content is the equivalent of 1.8 million words.